 I’m not sure why I was surprised, but I was.
-For the people I know, much of “serving the church” takes place outside the scope of the physical, organizational building and meeting called “church.”
+But for Tim and me and for many people I know, much of “serving the church” takes place outside the scope of the physical, organizational building and meetings called “church.”

 I know the people of that small group would have agreed that taking a meal to someone in the church for whom a meal list has been created is “serving the church.”
 But isn’t it every bit as much serving the church to take a meal to a Christian who isn’t on the church’s radar?
 It is serving the church to help people who go to another church or don’t go to church.
 It can even be serving the church to go hiking with your children.